 Where Nature and Community Meet in Uganda

 We walked the path around the circumference of the Bigodi Wetlands literally at the physical boundary of where nature and community meet.
 KAFRED uses the proceeds from visits to the swamp to fund local community projects including building primary and secondary schools.
-Rogers told us that before the project opened, there was no secondary school in the local area and community members that wished to pursue advanced education needed to travel to Fort Portal (an hour away by car) rendering the dream of education out of reach for many local residents.
+Rodgers told us that before the project opened, there was no secondary school in the local area and community members that wished to pursue advanced education needed to travel to Fort Portal (an hour away by car) rendering the dream of education out of reach for many local residents.
 Now, there is a secondary school close-by and more children can get an education and improve their situation.

 Bigodi Wetlands Finely Woven Spiderwebs

 Signs of life were everywhere on our walk through Uganda's Bigodi Swamp.
 We saw some amazing spiderwebs (but fortunately didn't have any run-ins with the spiders themselves).